johanley/postscript-notes/README.md

 Many, many books published these days have margins that are the same left-right.
 This often creates annoying problems for the reader, if the text is close to the binding.
 If your output is to be bound, consider making your margins asymmetric, with more margin near the binding.
-(The `setpagedevice` operator has settings to control this, but it may be best to do it explicitly in your code, to ensure its device-independent.)
+The `setpagedevice` operator has settings to control this, but it may be best to do it explicitly in your code, to ensure its device-independent.
+(See Table 6.4 in the docs, and the `ImageShift` setting.)